cyriux/legacy-testing-kata-java/README.md

 Then your goal is to make it testable so that you can make changes (FIXME inside) and perhaps refactor it a bit.

-This code draws on a C# code kata authored by my distinguished colleague Nicolas M.; Thanks Nicolas for the good ideas in the kata!
+This code draws on a C# code kata authored by my distinguished colleague Nicolas Morbieu ; Thanks Nicolas for this ultra realistic kata!

+*Don't read further if you don't want to be spoiled.*

 --
 If you hesitate where to start, here are some of the tricky bits that make it hard to test:

 Lack of dependency injection: